To sign up for our daily email newsletter, CLICK HERE

 The Japanese katana, which everyone could possess, regardless of position, until that point, was a requirement for defense.
 However, the sword hunting law permitted only samurai to possess a katana.
 Large towns like Edo and Osaka saw a rise in the number of katana makers throughout the Edo era (1603–1867) due to a steady supply of materials of the highest quality.

-Sword makers created new katanas with an average weight of roughly 2lbs during these times, and several of them still exist today.
+Sword makers created new katanas with an average weight of roughly 2lbs during these times, and several of them still exist today at the Sword Stall.
 Even for individuals who wore a sword belt, the shogunate standardized the length of a Japanese sword in the Edo era at two shaku, three sun, and 5 min (about 28″).

 As there were no big wars during the Shint era, katanas were heavier than they were during the suekt period, also known as the Warring States period.
 The flexibility of the previous katanas was thought to have been somewhat diminished in the new ones.